PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 05:51:44
+Last updated: 2024-04-07 05:52:17
-Random Quote: Remember.
-Once they find out who you are, you die. - Jang Deok-su
+Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez